-Students may be required to relocate during the clinical session.
+Students must provide their own transportation to the Clinical site and may be required to relocate during the clinical session.
 Students must be financially prepared to enter into and complete the program.
-Important Notice: Participation in clinical experiences, rotations or fieldwork is a required part of the curriculum for the Post-Baccalaureate Certificate in Histotechnology Program and a requirement for completion of the program.
-Clinical affiliate sites require a drug and criminal background check in order to permit participation in the 2/15/11 Clinical Experience.
+Important Notice: Participation in clinical experiences is a required part of the curriculum for the Post-Baccalaureate Certificate in Histotechnology Program and a requirement for completion of the program.
+Clinical affiliate sites require a drug and criminal background check in order to permit participation in the Clinical Experience.
 The program may deny a student's participation in the Clinical Experience because of a felony or misdemeanor conviction, failure of a required drug test, or inability to produce an appropriate health clearance, which would result in delayed graduation or the inability to graduate from the program.
 Individuals who have been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
 Information regarding individual eligibility may be obtained from the appropriate credentialing bodies.
 Drug screening and background checks will be done at the student's expense.